 - The initial step is looking at your air filter.
 Replace it if it’s dirty.

-- Then ensure the ductwork is open around your home.
+- Make sure the ductwork is open around your home.

 - If you’re still not getting sufficient chilly air, you should have your duct system inspected by a professional like Stanford Heating & Cooling.
 Your ducts could need to be fixed or relinked in difficult areas like your attic, basement or crawl space.